Max2github/mshgit/README.md

 by their correct paths.
 If you do not have them get them (they are also from me).

+As of now you cannot get the libraries needed, so I uploaded some precompiled .o files in the folder "other"

+    other/<your system>/all.o

+Copy this file and put it in the folder:

+    o/lib/

+Now you should build with the follwing option:

+    make dep=false ...

+If it still doesn't work try removing the all.c file from the dependency directory (then make should not find it).

 In std.h: You can change the <stdio.h> and the <stdlib.h> libraries with other libraries, as long as you provide the functions needed.
+For the moment this feature will not be possible, because the libraries also need <stdio.h> and <stdlib.h>.

 ## -) .o File:
 Go to the directory in Terminal: